Goto main content

 Situation of the country

-Although Peru is experiencing significant economic growth, many people still live in poverty and there are marked socio-economic inequalities.
+Although Peru is experiencing significant economic growth, there are marked socio-economic inequalities and many people still live in poverty.

 Due to its geographical location, Peru is the Latin American country most affected by natural disasters (floods, earthquakes, landslides, etc.).
-Located on the Pacific Ring of Fire, the country experiences strong seismic activity causing earthquakes and volcanic eruptions.
-It is prone to flooding during the rainy season and to periods of drought.
+Located on the Pacific Ring of Fire, the country is prone to strong seismic activity causing earthquakes and volcanic eruptions.
+It sees floods during the rainy season and also suffers from periods of drought.
 According to the Peruvian government, 60% of the population is exposed to the risk of natural disasters.
+No measures have been taken to include people with disabilities in prevention and risk reduction initiatives.

-In recent years, Peru has been hosting a growing number of Venezuelan refugees and humanitarian needs of this population have increased accordingly.
+In recent years, Peru has been hosting a growing number of Venezuelan refugees, and the humanitarian needs of this population have also grown.

 Where your